isi-vista/vista-pegasus-wrapper/README.md

 * Note you cannot use this option with the **exclude_list** option.
 * Note you cannot specify more than one node using this option.

-## What are valid root directories for the workflow?

-Currently the root directory should be be in your home directory and not on an NAS like `/nas/gaia/` as the submission will fail for an NFS reason.
-The experiment directory can be (and ought to be) on such a drive, though.

 # Common Errors

 ## Mismatching partition selection and max walltime